116392582/mecached/Home.md

 Your friendly neighborhood memory cache daemon.

-*note* The official wiki is slowly being ported over from [google code](https://code.google.com/p/memcached/wiki/NewStart), please check there if you can't find something here.
+*note* The official wiki is slowly being ported over from the old [google code](https://github.com/memcached/old-wiki/) wiki, please check there if you can't find something here.
 The information there may be outdated.

 ### About